 Purpose, scope and users

-The purpose of this document is to clearly define the boundaries of the Information Security Management System (ISMS) in [organization name].
+The purpose of this document is to clearly define the boundaries of the Information Security Management System (ISMS) in Inspired eLearning, LLC.

 This document is applied to all documentation and activities within the ISMS.

-Users of this document are members of [organization name] management, members of the project team implementing the ISMS, and * .
+Users of this document are members of Inspired eLearning, LLC management, members of the project team implementing the ISMS, and IT Operations.

 Reference documents